nodeshift/tutorial/helm/README.md

   minikube kubectl -- --namespace default port-forward %BACKEND_POD_NAME% 30555:30555
   ```

-You can then run the following two commands in order to be able to connect on the web app from your browser:
+And by running the following two commands you are able to port forward your app on port 30444 on localhost:

   On Linux and macOS:
   ```sh